twhelan25/tryhackme-white-rose/README.md

 ![national_bank](https://github.com/user-attachments/assets/492324cc-41a3-4b72-8f05-e09051a08ce6)

-I also ran a gobuster and nikto scan on the target but it didn't turn up anything so I ran a scan for sub domains with ffuf:
+I also ran a gobuster and nikto scan on the target but it didn't turn up anything, so I ran a scan for sub domains with ffuf:

 ![ffuf](https://github.com/user-attachments/assets/a0bff6f0-c01b-426d-a5fd-ccfa61abebb6)

 This reveals an admin sub domain.

-We will repeat the same process of adding this to our /etc/hosts:
+We will repeat the same process of adding this to our /etc/hosts file:

 ![hosts2](https://github.com/user-attachments/assets/178466b4-3c6f-44b2-9290-8926e9d6c14c)